kymatio/kymatio/README.md

-Kymatio: Wavelet scattering in PyTorch
+Kymatio: Wavelet scattering in Python
 ======================================

 Kymatio is an implementation of the wavelet scattering transform in the Python programming language, suitable for large-scale numerical experiments in signal processing and machine learning.